asimakiskydros/University-Projects/Cryptography/project #1/README.md

 9. Examine whether AES-128 has the avalanche effect.
 Try both ECB and CBC modes.
 Use messages 2 blocks in length.
 10. You are given the locked "secure.zip".
 Open it.
 (Hint: the Introductory PDF contains everything you need).

-*Original headers can be found inside the PDF along with the solutions.
+*Original headers can be found in the PDF along with the task solutions.
 Courtesy of Aristotle University of Thessalonica, CSD.*